Dreaming381/Latios-Framework/README.md

 The Latios Framework does not replace Unity’s ECS, but rather complements it with additional APIs and tools.
-In some cases, the Latios Framework may override Unity ECS’s underlying mechanisms to provide more features.
+In some cases, the Latios Framework may override Unity ECS’s underlying mechanisms to provide more features or improve performance.
 Desktop platforms are supported out-of-the-box.
 Other platforms may require additional effort (i.e. compiling native plugins) to achieve functionality and performance benefits.

 Originally, this framework was for my own personal hobbyist game development, and in a sense, still is.
 However, after several years of development, it has